 Disbursement of your grant funds to third parties identified in your funding agreement is required prior to the staging of your project, event or activity, rather than withholding payments until after the event.
+The grant agreement specifies that it is a requirement to pass a minimum of 33% of the allocated funding in your agreed budget for artists and suppliers to the relevant artist and suppliers within 30 days of receiving the first instalment of the grant.
+Where suppliers and artists are not known when you enter into your funding agreement, 33% of the allocated funding must be paid within 30 days of you entering into a legally binding agreement with the artist or supplier.
 This is to ensure funds are paid to artists and suppliers to support them prior to the event.